SINTEF/dlite/doc/environment-variables.md

     to the installation prefix provided to cmake.
 You have to set this if dlite is moved.

+  - **DLITE_PLATFORM**: Specifies how paths are formatted.
+If defined, it should be "Native" (default), "Unix" or "Windows".

   - **DLITE_USE_BUILD_ROOT**: If this is defined, use the build root instead of the installation root.
 This environment variable is mainly intended for testing.